YvesSamsonLi/1015-Mini-Project/README.md

 **Heart Disease(response)** - (Ever told) you had angina or coronary heart disease?

-We have a total of 19 variables, 4 of it are numerical while the rest are categorical.
+We have a total of 19 variables, 4 of it are numerical 15 of them are categorical.

 ## Problem formulation
 ​